How does it work?

 - Acute infectious diseases such as flu, chest infection or a bad cough or cold

-- Undergoing medical treatment for cancer or other serious medical condition
+- Undergoing medical treatment for cancer, HIV AIDS or other serious medical condition

 - Very high or Very low blood pressure